 What Features to Look for in a Window Heat Pump?

-Before you set out to buy an air conditioner, it is essential to know what features to look out for.
+Before you set out to buy a window heat pump unit, it is essential to know what features to look out for.

 1. Heat Pump Size